 We market our products throughout the U.S. using a variety of sales channels, including our own field sales management personnel, independent sales representatives and direct telesales.
 Our U.S. independent sales representatives obtain orders on an agency basis, with shipments made directly to the customer by us.
-Net sales in the United States for 2014, 2013 and 2012 were \$2,104,000, \$2,331,000 and \$2,835,000, respectively.
+Net sales in the United States for 2016, 2015 and 2014 were (in millions) \$2.9, \$2.2 and \$2.1, respectively.
+Some of our customer's orders delivered internationally are heavily influenced by U.S. sales based efforts.